aamir-shaikh/HealthMonitoringApplication/README.md

-</h2>HealthMonitoringApplication</h2>
+# HealthMonitoringApplication
-Author: Aamir Shaikh
+**Author: Aamir Shaikh**

 Mobile Computing Assignment - 1

-Description: A Health Monitoring Application that takes in Patient data as input and generates a graph that depicts heartbeat of the patient

-This assignment is submitted by following group members of GROUP 27 :
+**Description:** A Health Monitoring Application that generates 3 axial continuous graph based on the device's accelerometer data.
+You can upload the file to any server as well as download a file from the server.

-To run this project, you must:
+**To run this project, you must:**
-- Unzip HealthMonitoring_UI.
+- Unzip the folder.
 - Import folder HealthMonitoring_UI on Android Studio. / Or simply open the project on Android Studio.
-- Now tap Run button on task bar and select the android device where you want to run the android code.
+- Ensure that you run this on an Android device so as to accomoodate database storage of graph coordinates.
+If you plan on running this on an emulator, change the database file path in DatabaseHelper.java file.
+- Create a database for every new patient before starting.
+You may download any previously uploaded filr to run without entering data.
+You may need to provide server information in MainActivity.java before you use upload or download functions.

-Source code contains 2 java files:
+**Source code contains three java files:**
-- MainActivity.java - The main class contains UI plotting and placement of text fields, boxes and buttons as well as graph plot area.
+- *MainActivity.java* - The main class contains UI plotting and placement of text fields, boxes and buttons as well as graph plot area.
 Threads and Timers are implemented to display a continous graph cycle.
-- GraphView.java - This file contains the code for displaying graph (Author: Arno den Hond).
+- *GraphView.java* - This file contains the code for displaying graph (Author: Arno den Hond).
-- DataBaseHelper.java - Used to perform all CRUD operations for incoming accelrometer data.
+- *DataBaseHelper.java* - Used to perform all CRUD operations for incoming accelerometer data.